jezek/URLchess/README.md

 ### Roadmap
 This is an early relase.
 Improvements will be done soon.
 Some of them:
-- move by clicking (or dragging) piece
 - previous moves explorer
-- next move show on board + highlight
-- copy generated link to clipboard
+- responsive design
+- design enhance (buttons, background, ...)
+- more touch friendly ui (dragable pices?)
+- multilanguage?
 - ...

 ### Contribution